How to Get a Small Business Grant

 How do business grants work?

-Business grants are essentially free money for your business.
+Business grants are essentially free money for your company.
 Grants are typically awarded by government institutions, corporations, or other organizations.
-If you meet the qualifications to be awarded one, you do not have to repay the business grant funding.
+If you meet the qualifications to be awarded one, you do not have to repay the grant funding.

 How can I get a grant to start a business?